 * Click here for rating key

-Abe & Louie's Restaurant Review: The USDA Prime steaks at this white-tablecloth, old-school Boston-based beefery-seafooder are aged longer on the bone than at most steakhouses for extra savor.
-Filet mignon is the eatery's signature, but the rich bone-in rib-eye gives the filet a run for the money.
-Also worthy is a rarity: a prime rib that is true Prime beef, and a rib rather than a cheaper cut; go for the more flavorful double cut rather than boneless single cut, if you've got a friend to share it, with sides of creamed spinach and mashed potatoes spiked with blue cheese.
+Abe & Louie's Restaurant Review: This white-tablecloth Boston-based beef and seafood restaurant offers USDA Prime steaks that are aged longer on the bone than those at most steakhouses for extra savor.
+Filet mignon is the menu’s signature, but the rich bone-in rib-eye gives it a run for the money.
+Also worthy is a rarity: a prime rib that is true Prime beef, and a rib rather than a cheaper cut; go for the more flavorful double cut as opposed to the boneless single cut, if you can share it with a friend, with sides of creamed spinach and mashed potatoes spiked with blue cheese.
 Gargantuan shrimp cocktail and lobster salad served in the shell vie for starter status.
-Key lime pie may be the most popular made-in-house dessert but the imported seven layer chocolate cake is irresistible.
+Key lime pie may be the most popular made-in-house dessert, but the imported seven-layer chocolate cake is irresistible.